 The primary goal of this research work is to evaluate the extent of development of banking activities in emerging market countries and provide an analysis of the performance of emerging market banks.
 The objective of assessing modern trends in the development of banking activities of emerging economy countries and establishing the role of them in encouraging economic and financial growth in the rough competition of global market would be performed by use of different statistical and non-statistical methods.
-Moreover, the object of study is banking activities of emerging market economies, and the subject is the impact of banking activities development on economic growth of emerging market economies.
-To accomplish the goal of the research work the following tasks should be fulfilled in advance:
+Moreover, the object of study is banking activities of emerging market economies, and the subject is the impact of banking activities development on the economic growth of emerging market economies.
+For the accomplishment of the goal of this paper, the following tasks should be fulfilled:

-To observe current trends in development and determinants that characterise banking activities of emerging market economy countries

-To reveal specific characteristics that distinguish banking activities of emerging market economies from developed countries
+To observe current trends in development and determinants that characterise banking activities of emerging market economy countries To reveal specific characteristics that distinguish banking activities of emerging market economies from developed countries

-To evaluate bank performance using stability, profitability and efficiency
+To evaluate bank performance using stability, profitability, and efficiency